 Of course, I’m joking but a lot of the popular methods for interviewing software developers predict their success about as well as a crystal ball.

 What you want to see is how your developer candidates perform under real-world conditions.
 At the same time, you want to make it as painless as possible for your candidate to take the test.

-An online code pairing interview gives you a window onto your candidate’s development process in as close to a real environment as you will find anywhere.
+An online CodePair interview gives you a window onto your candidate’s development process.
+It is as close to a real environment as you will find anywhere.

-But it’s important not to cut corners by using outdated methods so we have compiled a list of best practices for holding coding interviews remotely in an efficient way.
+But it’s important not to cut corners by using outdated methods.
+To help you avoid that, we have compiled a list of best practices for holding CodePair interviews remotely in an efficient way.

 By the end of this article, you will know